-I was truly amazed how one misguided teacher could make an exceptional student doubt her abilities.
+I was truly amazed at how one misguided teacher could make an exceptional student doubt her abilities.

 At worst, a bad teacher can damage a student’s confidence and self-perception.
 Students who start out optimistic can grow to doubt their abilities.
-I’ve worked with many intelligent, competent adults who in their 30’s and 40’s were still convinced that they were bad at math due to experiences in their formative years.
+I’ve worked with many intelligent, competent adults who, in their 30’s and 40’s, were still convinced that they were bad at math due to experiences they had in their formative years.
 It was too late to change their minds.

 Although these seem like extreme examples, studies support my anecdotal observations.
-Research has shown that teacher quality has a larger impact on learning than any other factor and has a lasting effect on performance.
+Research has shown that teacher quality has a lasting effect on performance and a larger impact on learning than any other factor.

 Students who are placed with highly effective teachers for three years in a row significantly outperform average students.
 A student who has an outstanding teacher for just one year will remain ahead of their peers for the next few years.